aims-ks/ereefs-r-scripts/README.md

 **username**: rstudio
 **password**: rstudioPassword

 After the login you can open the project `ereefs-r-scripts` which is located in the sub-folder `projects`.
+All changes to the scripts in RStudio are made directly to the files on the host system as the project directory is mounted to the Docker container as volume.